Generic Resource (GRES) Scheduling

 In this example, since AutoDetect=nvml is specified, Cores for each GPU will be checked against a corresponding GPU found on the system matching the Type and File specified.
 Since Links is not specified, it will be automatically filled in according to what is found on the system.
 If a matching system GPU is not found, no validation takes place and the GPU is assumed to be as the configuration says.

 In this example, the GPU's name is reported as geforce_rtx_2060.
 So in your slurm.conf and gres.conf, the GPU Type can be set to geforce, rtx, 2060, geforce_rtx_2060, or any other substring, and slurmd should be able to match it to the system-detected device geforce_rtx_2060.
+To check your configuration you may run: slurmd -G This will test and print the gres setup based on the current configuration, including any autodetected gres that are being ignored.

 GPU Management